AmongUsKa/progress-snapshot-1/README.md

-This is the curent progress of Amoung Us made by KA users.
+This is the current progress of Among Us made by KA users.

 Inside the folder is "Progress-snapshot-1".

 This will be updated every few days.

 It is 100% JS.

 The link to KA for this project:

 https://www.khanacademy.org/computer-programming/i/6148844648873984
 _____________________